JaeNahm421/test1/eng/Manual.md

 **cd** xxxx (allows you to a certain directory, xxxx stands for directory you wish to go such as documents; username/downloads; desktop)
 Example: Typing in cd Username/Documents/Github while in the Username folder will put you straight into the Github folder located in your Documents folder.

-l**s(mac)/dir(windows):** Allows you to see the files in your directory.
-Examples: If there are 3 folders in your Documents folder called Github, Papers

 **git clone:** Allows you to download the repository and puts it into the directory you are in by its name.